 They tend to only hit the headlines when significant spills from containers are lost at sea during transportation.

-A social and environmental tragedy
+Plastic pollution is a social and environmental tragedy

 The cargo ship X-Press Pearl caught fire while carrying 350 tonnes of heavy fuel, spilling out nearly 1,700 tonnes of nurdles, and 9,700 tonnes of other plastics and toxic pollutants.
 With nurdles washing up along hundreds of miles of coastline, and accumulating on beaches up to two metres high, it is the worst marine environmental disaster in the country’s history - and the single largest nurdle pollution event the world has seen.